El Shaddai: Ascension of the Metatron (PlayStation 3)

 It won’t be enough, though.
 El Shaddai has a lot of interesting ideas, but it fails to fully implement them.
 The biblical source material is wasted on utterly boring and one-dimensional characters.
 The combat mechanics are fine – the three-weapon system keeps you constantly in motion and changing strategies – but it’s limited by the repetitive combos, the inability to wield more than one weapon at once, and no opportunities to modify or strengthen your move set.
 The platforming is occasionally well-crafted, but there’s nothing particularly mind-blowing or challenging.
 The horrendous camera and inconsistent controls don’t help, either.
 There were a lot of missed opportunities with regards to the online features; what could of have been a great multiplayer title is limited to brief and unsatisfying single-player experience.
 At least it looks awesome; few PS3 games can boast the kind of visual splendor and fascinating design that went into some of these stages.
 But as El Shaddai illustrates, style is nothing without substance.

-If you enjoyed this El Shaddai: Ascension of the Metatron review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this El Shaddai: Ascension of the Metatron review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!